Our Services

 Minoxidil is specifically approved for pattern hair loss.
 If your hair thinning has a different root cause, it may not respond.

-Before continuing treatment, it's worth confirming your diagnosis—you can use a free AI-powered Male Pattern Baldness (Androgenic Alopecia) symptom checker to help identify whether your thinning matches this specific condition.
+Before continuing treatment, it's worth confirming your diagnosis—you can use a free AI symptom checker to help identify whether your thinning matches androgenic alopecia or could be caused by another underlying condition entirely.

 Hair loss is strongly genetic.
 Some individuals respond very well to minoxidil.
 Others see modest improvement.
 A smaller group may see minimal benefit.